Kazemaru YukawaFounder / Creator of Aloha Feels

 1. To raise awareness of what customers support with their wallet,

-2. To donate a percentage of the membership fees to organizations working against slave work in the cacao industry or child labour.
-(To make sure the money goes to the right place I have done a lot of research and contacted the organizations we decided to affiliate with.)
+2. To donate a percentage of the revenues to organizations working against slavery and child labor in the cacao industry.
+(To make sure the money goes to the right place I have done a lot of research and am in close contact with the organizations we are affiliated with.)

 3. To support Hawaii’s growing cacao industry